broadinstitute/firecloud_developer_toolkit/README2.md

 ```

-docker.testtask.txt
+**docker.taskname.txt**
 * Starts from a recent stable Ubuntu image.
 * Installs Python and the dstat monitoring tool, useful for tuning the VM size.
 * Installs sudo so you can paste in other installation commands with less editing.
-* Copies tasks/testtask/build/src directory to live under /opt/src in the docker.
+* Copies tasks/taskname/build/src directory to live under /opt/src in the docker.
 ```
 FROM ubuntu:16.04
 RUN apt-get update && apt-get install -y python sudo dstat

-#copy contents of tasks/<taskname>/build/src on the build host into /opt/src on the docker
+#copy contents of tasks/taskname/build/src on the build host into /opt/src on the docker
 COPY src/ /opt/src/

 WORKDIR /opt/src
 ```

-taskdef.testtask.wdl
+**taskdef.taskname.wdl**
 * Single task workflow WDL
 * Accepts file and string inputs, generates file outputs.
 * Accepts an input for the output disk size, explicitly hard-codes other VM parameters.
 * A non-preemptible VM is chosen.
-* The docker repo name, location, and version used when pushing it is specified in the runtime block:  "docker.io/<user>/testtask:1" = Dockerhub, <user> repo name, and 1 = version tag.
+* The docker repo name, location, and version used when pushing it is specified in the runtime block:  "docker.io/<user>/taskname:1" = Dockerhub, <user> repo name, and 1 = version tag.

 * Glue code is all in Python, for better readability and exception handling than bash (at least when things are more complicated/realistic than this example)
 * Note that double quotes are avoided or escaped in the Python code, so they don't terminate the python_cmd variable definition.
 Braces used for Python dictionaries also need escaping, otherwise they are interpreted as WDL variable substitution.